Travel firms cancel holidays as violence grips Egypt

 They said customers would get the chance to rebook to other destinations free of charge.

-Air Berlin, Germany’s second biggest airline which is one-third owned by Gulf carrier Etihad, said it was still operating scheduled flights to Red Sea resorts but would not accept new bookings to Egypt until September 15.
+Air Berlin, Germany’s second biggest airline, said it was still operating scheduled flights to Red Sea resorts but would not accept new bookings to Egypt until September15.
+Gulf carrier Etihad has a stake of nearly 30 percent in the company.

 Germany’s foreign ministry advised against going to the resorts, which help attract about 1.2 million Germans to Egypt each year.
 It stopped short of a full warning that would mean evacuating tourists.

-“Foreign Minister Guido Westerwelle urges German citizens to take this travel advice very seriously,” a spokesman said.
+“Foreign Minister Guido Westerwelle urges German citizens to take this travel advice very seriously,” a foreign ministry spokesman said.

 Similar advice from Sweden’s foreign ministry led Swedish tour operators to stop all trips to the resorts of Sharm el-Sheikh, 400 km (250 miles) from Cairo on the Sinai Peninsula, and Hurghada on the Egyptian mainland.